-Several studies gave insight into how hierarchy was negotiated, how it was reproduced and how it was challenged.
+Several studies provided insight into how hierarchy was negotiated, how it was reproduced and how it was challenged.
 Kim and Oh (2016) explored how 15 nurses assimilated to a hierarchical culture within a hospital in South Korea.
-This process started with learning 'unspoken rules', what was and wasn't acceptable behaviour and communication in this setting.
-Nurses then went on to negotiate the culture by employing several strategies, remaining silent and generally behaving and communicating in ways that were seen as acceptable.
-This study provides insight not only into the adjustment into hierarchical culture, but to how it is maintained; its findings are reflected in several other studies.
+This process started with learning 'unspoken rules', what was and was not acceptable behaviour and communication in this setting.
+Nurses then went on to negotiate the culture by using several strategies, remaining silent and generally behaving and communicating in ways that were seen as acceptable.
+This study provides insight not only into the adjustment into hierarchical culture but also how it is maintained; its findings are reflected in several other studies.
 Graham (2009, p.
-27) for example detailed how nurses and other non-medical health workers negotiated discharge rounds, utilising polite and nonconfrontational language.
-While there was no overt tension, and the atmosphere in this session was generally collegial, there was "a clear institutional hierarchical structure that governs how caregivers interact with one another".
-A study by Tarrant et al. (2017) provides further insight here, finding that hierarchy dictates how communication was negotiated by all health workers, regardless of their status.
-While those lower in the hierarchy may tend to use more polite language, several other strategies were employed, from humour to more openly confrontational language, which was often dependent on a person's position in the hierarchy and to whom they were communicating.
-Similarly, Apker, Propp, and Zabava Ford (2005) suggested that experienced nurses have developed a repertoire of communication strategies and that they utilise these dependent on who they are communicating with.
-Importantly, how hierarchy was negotiated was dictated by a range of factors, not just profession-related.
+27), for example, detailed how nurses and other nonmedical health workers negotiated discharge rounds, utilising polite and nonconfrontational language.
+While there was no overt tension, and the atmosphere was generally Nursing Inquiry -WILEYcollegial, there was 'a clear institutional hierarchical structure that govern[ed] how caregivers interact[ed] with one another'.
+A study by Tarrant et al. (2017) provides further insight here, finding that hierarchy dictated how communication was negotiated by all health workers, regardless of their status.
+While those lower in the hierarchy tended to use more polite language, several other strategies were used, from humour to more openly confrontational language, which was often dependent on a person's position in the hierarchy and to whom they were communicating.
+Similarly, Apker et al. (2005) suggested that experienced nurses had developed a repertoire of communication strategies which they utilised depending on who they are communicating with.
+Importantly, how hierarchy was negotiated was dictated by a range of factors, not just professionrelated.
 Three studies provided evidence about the impact of gender and ethnicity in negotiating hierarchy.
 Amongst a sample of 18 US doctors, it was found that while the majority of participants endorsed some type of 'prestige' hierarchy, female doctors were far less likely to resist the idea of a 'prestige' hierarchy within the medical specialities (Hinze, 1999).
 Reasons given in support of this hierarchy were pervaded by perceptions of toughness and masculinity.
-Importantly, this study shows that we cannot begin to understand hierarchy and its negotiation in healthcare organisations without considering gender differences.
-As Hinze (1999, p.233) concludes, hierarchy "is not a gender-neutral concept... it is infused with gender".
-We can see similar themes emerge in Omura et al.'s (2018) study with Japanese nurses, not only showing how hierarchy is gendered, but also showing how broader societal traditions shape expectation and modesty, which only further complicate the negotiation of hierarchy.
+Importantly, this study shows that we cannot begin to understand the hierarchy and its negotiation in healthcare organisations without considering gender differences.
+As Hinze (1999, p.
+233) concludes, hierarchy 'is not a gender-neutral concept ... it is infused with gender'.
+We can see similar themes emerge in Omura et al.'s (2018) study with Japanese nurses, not only showing how hierarchy is gendered but also showing how broader societal traditions shape expectation and modesty, which only further complicate the negotiation of hierarchy.
 Like gender, it is also likely that the intersection of ethnicity only further complicates this picture, with health workers from ethnic minority backgrounds having to further negotiate hierarchies, where power has historically been held by those who are white and male (Iheduru-Anderson, 2021).